 Remember, too, that whatever you eat will be consumed by your breastfeeding baby, reminds Sarah.

-The reality: Comfort eating is a bad habit, so try not to succumb to the temptation.
+Comfort eating is a bad habit, so try not to succumb to the temptation.
 If you’re feeling low, reach for good food that will increase your energy while helping to alleviate some of your anxiety.

 “Cottage cheese, chicken and turkey contain tryptophan, which helps produce serotonin, a mood-boosting chemical; while avocado and salmon contain healthy essential fat, which can improve your mood,” says Susie.